ShuchangLiu/SVlearning/README.md

 #### Config file
 All the parameter settings are included in config file.
 This file is "=" separated with pound sign as comment.
 Please refer to the config file in the example folder and modify it accordingly.

+#### Model file
+If the model file is not provided, users need to set config file parameter knownModel=FALSE and provide the training data.
+The pipeline will train and generate a model file.
+Otherwise, if the model file is provided, users can set knownModel=TRUE and provide the model file path in th econfiguration file.

 ### Run the pipeline

 Users can adjust the pipeline SVlearning.r and SVlearning_CV.r accordingly.